Coordination of Benefits

 - Collecting information on Employer Group Health Plans and non-group health plans (liability insurance (including self-insurance), no-fault insurance and workers’ compensation), and updating this information on Medicare databases every time a change is made to insurance coverage.
 Information comes from these sources: beneficiary, doctor/provider of service, employer, GHP, liability, no-fault and workers’ compensation plan, and attorney.

 - Establishing MSP occurrence records on CWF to keep Medicare from paying when another party should pay first.
 The CWF is a single data source for fiscal intermediaries and carriers to verify beneficiary eligibility and conduct prepayment review and approval of claims from a national perspective.
 It is the only place in the fee for service claims processing system where full individual beneficiary information is housed.

 - Transmitting other health insurance data to the Medicare Beneficiary Database (MBD) for the proper coordination of Rx benefits.

-The COBC does not process claims, nor does it handle any mistaken payment recoveries or claims specific inquiries.
+The BCRC does not process claims, nor does it handle any mistaken payment recoveries with respect to GHP recoveries or claims specific inquiries.

-Once the COBC has completed its initial MSP development activities, it will notify the Commercial Repayment Center regarding a Group Health Plan (GHP) MSP occurrence and will notify the Medicare Secondary Payer Recovery Contractor regarding a liability, workers’ compensation, or no-fault MSP occurrence (i.e., a Non-GHP MSP occurrence).
+Once the BCRC has completed its initial MSP development activities, it will notify the Commercial Repayment Center (CRC) regarding a GHP MSP occurrence and will notify the BCRC regarding a liability, workers’ compensation, or no-fault MSP occurrence (i.e., a Non-GHP MSP occurrence).